kitchensjn/tskit_arg_visualizer/docs/tutorial.md

     Whether to add the full label (position_index:inherited:derived) for each mutation. (default=False) condense_mutations : bool
-    Whether to merge all mutations along an edge into a single mutation symbol. (default=False) return_included_nodes : bool
+    Whether to merge all mutations along an edge into a single mutation symbol. (default=False) force_notebook : bool
-    Returns a list of nodes plotted in the subgraph. (default=False) force_notebook : bool
     Forces the the visualizer to display as a notebook.
 Possibly necessary for untested environments. (default=False) rotate_tip_labels : bool